Founded in 1974, BC Ambulance Service is the largest provider of emergency health care in Canada and one of the largest in North America.

 BCAS is dedicated to providing British Columbians with access to high quality and timely patient care.
-Through the provision of dispatch and paramedic services, expert patient care is delivered from the time a call for help is placed to 9-1-1, to treatment at the scene and transport to hospital.
+Through the provision of dispatch and paramedic services, we deliver expert patient care from the time a call for help is placed to 9-1-1, to treatment at the scene and transport to hospital.

 - When experiencing pains or tightness in the chest

 - If a person is choking or having difficulty breathing

 - If you think you may have fractured/broken a bone, or have a wound that may need stitches

 - When you have sudden, severe headaches, vision problems, sudden weakness, numbness and/or tingling in the face, arm or leg, trouble speaking, or dizziness